2015 Arkansas Chronic Disease Forum

 In 2008 another Chronic Disease Forum was held to review and identify accomplishments since 2005 and plan future strategies.
-Over 80 participants representing twenty two different organizations attended.
+More than 80 participants representing twenty-two different organizations attended.
 Participants at this Forum identified the top goals for revision of the chronic disease state plan and prioritized strategies for these goals.
-The goals were based on the CDC's Healthy People 2010 objectives.
+The goals were based on the Center for Disease Control and Prevention’s (CDC) Healthy People 2010 objectives.
 Healthy People 2010 is a statement of national health objectives designed to identify the most significant preventable threats to health and to establish national goals to reduce these threats.

 - Increase the proportion of Arkansans of all ages who have a healthy weight